Computer Science 115 - Object-Oriented Design

 |

-Final Exam |
+Final Exam Instructor Discretion |

-40% |
+40% +/-5 |

-C++ Overview (chapters 2, 3, 4, 5 and 7):
+Overview (chapters 2, 3, 4, 5 and 7):

 C++ Program

-Statements, Functions and Top-Down Design.
+Functions and Top-Down Design.

-Arrays and Structures (chapter 9):
+and Structures (chapter 9):

-One Dimensional Arrays, Array Arguments, Searching (linear and binary)
+One Dimensional Arrays, Array

-and Sorting (selection sort and bubble sort) Algorithms, Structures and Unions.
+sort) Algorithms, Structures and Unions.

-ADTs and Classes (chapter 10; chapter 6 of Deitel):
+and Classes (chapter 10; chapter 6 of Deitel):

-Object-Oriented Design, Class Definition
+Object-Oriented Design, Class

-Information Hiding, Public vs Private Access, Classes as Arguments, String Class.
+Definition and Implementation, Encapsulation and Information Hiding, Public vs Private Access, Classes as Arguments, String Class.

-Modeling Data with Arrays, Structures and
+Data with Arrays, Structures and Classes (chapter

 11; chapters 7, 8 and 11 of Deitel):

-Class, Stack Class, Operator Overloading, Friend Functions, Separate compilation.
+Class, Operator Overloading, Friend Functions, Separate Compilation.

-Inheritance (appendix E; chapters 9 and 10 of
+Inheritance (appendix E; chapters 9 and 10 of Deitel):

-and Derived Classes, Single and Multiple Inheritance, Protected members, Overriding, Constructors and Destructors Calls.
+Base Classes and Derived Classes, Single and Multiple

-Pointers and Dynamic Data Structures (chapter 13):
+and Dynamic Data Structures (chapter 13):

 Pointers and new operator, Pointer Operations, Pointers to Structures, Heap Management, Linked

-Lists Operations, Linked lists as Class Templates, Stack Class, Queue Class.
+Lists Operations, Linked Lists as Class Templates, Stack Class, Queue Class.

-Marking scheme of Assignments
+Marking Scheme of Assignments

-Readability (program style): 10%
+style): 10%

-- program easy to
+- program easy to read,

 - well commented,

-- well structured
+- well structured (layout, indentation,

-Compilation and execution process: 20%
+and execution processes: 20%

-- program compiles
+- program compiles without

-without errors and warnings
+errors and warnings,

-execution without run time errors
+- performs without run time

 Correctness: 70%

-- code produces
+- code produces correct

-- the output meets
+- the output meets the

-the requirements (check for the output format)
+problem requirements (check for the output format)

 Policies

-1. An average of 65% in CS110 is recommended for CS115.
+An average of 65% in CS110 is recommended for CS115.

-2. The class web site is:
+The class web site is:

 www.cs.uregina.ca\~sadaouis/CS115/index115.html

-3. Announcements and other relevant information will be
+Announcements and other relevant information will be

 posted on UR Courses.